hmomin/FinEnvs/README.md

 - Create a massively parallel neuroevolution architecture that seamlessly integrates with symmetrically parallel simulation environments (time series, Isaac Gym, custom gym-like environments, etc.).
 - Integrate the neuroevolution architecture to train on multiple GPUs.
-- Establish state-of-the-art performance with evolutionary algorithms on parallelized quantitative finance tasks, Isaac Gym tasks, and related gym-like tasks (for example: Bipedal-Walker-Hardcore).
+- Establish state-of-the-art performance with evolutionary algorithms on parallelized quantitative finance tasks and related gym-like tasks.
-- Eventually, examine asynchronous updating between networks to prevent idle time among worker nodes.
+- Show that our implementation of evolution strategies dramatically reduces hardware cost, as compared to OpenAI's implementation.
+For instance, in the original OpenAI ES paper, they needed 80 machines each with 18 CPU cores on AWS EC2 ($122.40/hour total for the cheapest machines) to solve Humanoid in ~10 minutes.
+We can do better with far fewer resources and lower compute costs by taking advantage of our parallelized policy parameters model with Isaac Gym.
+- Examine the adversarial interaction \textit{between} independently trained agents in completely simulated market environments.
-- Eventually, examine a decentralized updating architecture to see if any benefits are provided by decentralization over centralization.
+- Consider a decentralized updating architecture to see if any benefits are provided by decentralization over centralization.

 ## Useful References